-Exploration, evaluation and development costs are accumulated in respect of each separate area of interest.
-Such costs are carried forward where they are expected to be recouped through successful development and exploitation of the area of interest or alternatively, by its sale, or where activities in the area of interest have not yet reached a stage to allow a reasonable assessment regarding the existence of economically recoverable reserves.
+Exploration and evaluation expenditure incurred is accumulated in respect of each identifiable area of interest.
+These costs are only carried forward to the extent that the costs are expected to be recouped through the successful development of the area or where activities in the area have not yet reached a stage which permits reasonable assessment of the economically recoverable reserves.